dburt25/ChemLearn--LabOS/README.md

    ```bash
    docker compose up --build
    ```
    Compose maps port `8501` and watches the local workspace through a bind mount, so code edits are reflected on refresh.
-Provide `DOCKER_HUB_USER` / `DOCKER_HUB_PAT` values in a local `.env` (copy from `.env.example`) when you want to use the bundled `docker-scout` service for CVE scans.
+Provide `DOCKER_HUB_USER` / `DOCKER_HUB_PAT` values in a local `.env` (copy from `.env.example`) when you want to use the bundled `docker-scout` service for CVE scans, or rely on your host `~/.docker/config.json` which is mounted automatically.
 Use `docker compose down` to stop the container.

+### Environment setup & secrets
+- Copy `.env.example` to `.env` and set any credentials required by helper services (e.g., Docker Hub PAT).
+This file is git-ignored for safety.
+- Run `docker login` locally so both the host CLI and the compose-based `docker-scout` helper can reuse your registry session.
+- Until peer reviewers are available, every verification run (tests + scanners) must be noted in `VALIDATION_LOG.md` with the tag **self reviewed**—include the command set you ran and whether any issues surfaced.

 ## Docker AI ("Gordon") and Docker Scout
 - Review the workflow captured in [`docs/docker_ai_gordon.md`](docs/docker_ai_gordon.md) for Gordon prompts that analyze running containers, rate the Dockerfile, and suggest docker-compose optimizations.